plone/training/docs/mastering-plone/registry.md

 ```

 After reinstalling the package to apply the registry changes, you can access and modify these registry records as described before.
-Either use http://localhost:8080/Plone/portal_registry or `Python`:
+Either use http://localhost:8080/Plone/portal_registry or Python:

 ```python
 from plone import api